 What are they?

 For all the travel my wife and I do, I find it crazy how late we entered the points and miles game.
-Had I known several years ago what I know now, my travel experiences could have been extra exciting!
+Had I known several years ago what I know now, I could have visited more places for less cost!
 As with most things nowadays, there are countless websites and YouTube videos/channels devoted to maximizing points and miles.
 On this page, I offer a short primer on points and miles.
 My various blog posts cover our personal card choices, perks of different card types, maximizing points & miles usage, and co-branded vs. non-co-branded cards.
 My wife and I thoroughly enjoy traveling with each other, pack light, and work hard to secure travel bargains.

-By “bargains”, I don’t necessarily mean “cheap”, but rather good value.
-For example, the Ibis Hotel I frequent in Paris is a lot less expensive than the Intercontinental le Grand.
-But, if I can leverage/use points for the Intercontinental, I get a five-star experience for “free” (or at least at an equivalent or less price than the Ibis).
-Similarly, while I may be able to fly from Miami to Paris for $500 roundtrip in economy, if I can use miles (or points) to upgrade to premium economy or business/first class for a few hundred dollars more, I do it, because premium tickets might cost thousands of dollars if bought outright, making a points or miles redemption a great value (and the seats are nice for a large guy like me).
+By “bargains”, I don’t necessarily mean “cheap” or “inexpensive”, but rather good value.
+For example, the Ibis Hotel we frequent in Paris is a lot less expensive than the Intercontinental le Grand.
+But, if we can leverage/use points for the Intercontinental, we get a five-star experience for “free” (or at least at an equivalent or less price than the Ibis).
+Similarly, while I may be able to fly from Miami to Paris for $500 roundtrip in economy, if I can use miles (or points) to upgrade to premium economy or business/first class for a few hundred dollars more, I do it, because those premium tickets might cost thousands of dollars if bought outright, making a points or miles redemption a great value (and the seats are nice for a large-framed guy like me).

 First things first: miles are what you redeem (and usually earn) on airlines, while points are earned for everything else (like hotels, rental cars, shopping, etc.) It can be confusing, because most airlines have a miles and points earning structure, even though you only redeem miles.
 Even more confusing, some non-co-branded credit cards earn you miles, while others earn you points – each of which are often redeemed or transferred to another loyalty program via their proprietary travel portal.
 Still, I think of “miles” as related to airlines and “points” as related hotels & shopping.
 But, I do NOT use points/miles for shopping, as I believe it to be a poor value.
-I do earn miles and points for shopping, however, by maximizing earnings in other ways.
+I do earn miles and points for shopping, however, by maximizing how I shop/what I buy.

 Second thing: each hotel chain, airline, and credit card company have their own earning structures.